Kaique-Freitas/Kaique-Freitas/README.md

 - 👋 Hi, I’m @Kaique-Freitas
 - 👀 I’m interested in Development Front-End
 - 🌱 I’m currently learning ReactJs and NextJs
-- 📫 Contact us at kaiquefreitas_@hotmail.com or https://www.linkedin.com/in/kaique-freitas-279010208
+- 📫 Contact us at kaiquefreitas@outlook.pt or https://www.linkedin.com/in/kaique-freitas-279010208

 <!---
 Kaique-Freitas/Kaique-Freitas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.